NKathiravan/Network_Security_Assignment_CS22B1036/README.md

 # RSA Algorithm Implementation 🔐

 This project implements the RSA public-key cryptosystem using Python.
-It's a part of the Network Security course assignment (CS1702) at the **National Institute of Technology Puducherry**, submitted by **Sandeep U (CS22B1050)**.
+It's a part of the Network Security course assignment (CS1702) at the **National Institute of Technology Puducherry**, submitted by **N Kathiravan (CS22B1036)**.

 ## 📚 Introduction